papermanager/papermanager.github.io/docs/04-using-the-plugin.md

 ### Code snippets syntax

 Code snippets should be written in the following form.
 Each snippet works as a query to the plugin.
-The plugin process the queries, retrieves the appropriate papers and generates the HTML code for each query/paper list.
+The plugin processes the queries, retrieves the appropriate papers and generates the HTML code for each query/paper list.

 ```html
 {loadpapers:authors=X:categories=X:years=X:months=X:lab=X:style=X}